 - The rateable value in largely pre-1990 leases (council tax banding).

-- Other considerations can include the location and the view.
+- Other considerations can include the place and the view.

 The methods used for applying apportionment will be one of the following 3 ways: